What Is The Gospel?

 In the marriage relationship described in the Bible, a bride would prepare herself for the consummation of her marriage at the wedding feast by beautifully adorning herself in a manner similar to what brides still do today.
 In this same way, we must prepare ourselves for the consummation of our salvation in Christ by adorning ourselves with the wedding clothes provided to us by the Father as a free gift of His grace.
 In faith, having laid aside our old garments stained with sin we must through the power of the Holy Spirit put on the fine linen of righteousness; that is, having laid aside the old man we must put on the new.
 In still other words, having been united with Christ in the likeness of His death, we must also be united with Him in the likeness of His life.

-I will rejoice greatly in the LORD, my soul will exult in my God; for He has clothed me with garments of salvation, He has wrapped me with a robe of righteousness, as a bridegroom decks himself with a garland, and as a bride adorns herself with her jewels.
+Isaiah 61:10 I will rejoice greatly in the LORD, My soul will exult in my God; For He has clothed me with garments of salvation, He has wrapped me with a robe of righteousness, As a bridegroom decks himself with a garland, And as a bride adorns herself with her jewels.

-You…have been taught…that in reference to your former manner of life, you lay aside the old man, which is being corrupted in accordance with the lusts of deceit, and that you be renewed in the spirit of your mind, and put on the new man, which in the likeness of God has been created in righteousness and holiness of the truth.
+Ephesians 4:21-24 You…have been taught… 22 that, in reference to your former manner of life, you lay aside the old self, which is being corrupted in accordance with the lusts of deceit, 23 and that you be renewed in the spirit of your mind, 24 and put on the new self, which in the likeness of God has been created in righteousness and holiness of the truth.

 Keep Oneself Chaste

 It is very important for those who would come to the wedding feast to be dressed in the garments of salvation provided to them by the Father.
 For just as in the marriage relationship, those who would join themselves in covenant with God must keep themselves pure and chaste, undefiled by sin.
-So important was marital faithfulness that unfaithfulness was the one and only exception Jesus allowed in His prohibition against divorce (Matthew 5:32, 19:9, confer Matthew 1:18-19).
+So important was marital faithfulness that unfaithfulness was the one and only exception Jesus allowed in His prohibition against divorce (Mat 5:32, 19:9; cf. Mat 1:18-19).
 Such is a serious warning for us to not commit spiritual adultery with the world against God but to truly lay aside the old man of sin, keeping him crucified with Christ, and adorn ourselves with the wedding clothes of righteousness.

-For the married woman is bound by law to her husband (the old man of sin) while he is living; but if her husband dies, she is released from the law concerning the husband.
-So then if, while her husband (the old man of sin) is living, she is joined to another man (to Christ), she shall be called an adulteress; but if her husband (the old man of sin) dies, she is free from the law, so that she is not an adulteress, though she is joined to another man (to Christ).
-Therefore, my brethren, you also were made to die to the law through the body of Christ, that you might be joined to another, to Him who was raised from the dead, that we might bear fruit for God.
+Romans 7:2-3 NAS 2 For the married woman is bound by law to her husband (the old man of sin) while he is living; but if her husband dies, she is released from the law concerning the husband.
+3 So then if, while her husband (the old man of sin) is living, she is joined to another man (to Christ), she shall be called an adulteress; but if her husband (the old man of sin) dies, she is free from the law, so that she is not an adulteress, though she is joined to another man.

 Be Filled With The Spirit

-Then the kingdom of heaven will be comparable to ten virgins, who took their lamps and went out to meet the bridegroom.
-And five of them were foolish, and five were prudent.
-For when the foolish took their lamps, they took no oil with them, but the prudent took oil in flasks along with their lamps.
-Now while the bridegroom was delaying, they all got drowsy and began to sleep.
-But at midnight (a time of great darkness) there was a shout, “Behold, the bridegroom!
+Matthew 25:1-12 Then the kingdom of heaven will be comparable to ten virgins, who took their lamps, and went out to meet the bridegroom.
+2 And five of them were foolish, and five were prudent.
+3 For when the foolish took their lamps, they took no oil with them, 4 but the prudent took oil in flasks along with their lamps.
+5 Now while the bridegroom was delaying, they all got drowsy and began to sleep.
+6 But at midnight (the darkest hour of the night) there was a shout, “Behold, the bridegroom!
 Come out to meet him.”
-Then all those virgins rose, and trimmed their lamps.
-And the foolish said to the prudent, “Give us some of your oil, for our lamps are going out.”
-But the prudent answered, saying, “No, there will not be enough for us and you too; go instead to the dealers and buy some for yourselves.”
-And while they were going away to make the purchase, the bridegroom came, and those who were ready went in with him to the wedding feast; and the door was shut.
-And later the other virgins also came, saying, “Lord, lord, open up for us.”
-But he answered and said, “Truly I say to you, I do not know you (as a man knows his wife at the consummation of their marriage, cf. Genesis 4:1, KJV).”
+7 Then all those virgins rose, and trimmed their lamps.
+8 And the foolish said to the prudent, “Give us some of your oil, for our lamps are going out.”
+9 But the prudent answered, saying, “No, there will not be enough for us and you too; go instead to the dealers and buy some for yourselves.”
+10 And while they were going away to make the purchase, the bridegroom came, and those who were ready went in with him to the wedding feast; and the door was shut (just like in the days of Noah).
+11 And later the other virgins also came, saying, “Lord, lord, open up for us.”
+12 But he answered and said, “Truly I say to you, I do not know you” (as a man knows his wife at the consummation of their marriage, cf. Gen 4:1, KJV).

 Come To The Lord’s Supper

-And while they were eating, He (Jesus) took some bread, and after a blessing He broke it; and gave it to them, and said, “Take it; this is My body.”
-And when He had taken a cup, and given thanks, he gave it to them; and they all drank from it.
-And He said to them, “This is My blood of the covenant, which is poured out for many.”
+Matthew 26:26-28 And while they were eating, Jesus took some bread, and after a blessing, He broke it and gave it to the disciples, and said, “Take, eat; this is My body.”
+27 And when He had taken a cup and given thanks, He gave it to them, saying, “Drink from it, all of you; 28 for this is My blood of the covenant, which is poured out for many for forgiveness of sins.”

 Conceive of His Life Through the Seed of His Word

-Therefore, my brethren, you also were made to die to the law through the body of Christ, that you might be joined to another, to Him who was raised from the dead, that we might bear fruit for God.
+Romans 7:4 Therefore, my brethren, you also were made to die to the Law through the body of Christ, that you might be joined to another, to Him who was raised from the dead, that we might bear fruit for God.

 Bear the Fruit of Christ

-For this cause a man shall leave his father and mother, and shall cleave to his wife; and the two shall become one flesh.
-This mystery is great; but I am speaking with reference to Christ and the church.
+Ephesians 5:31-32 For this cause a man shall leave his father and mother, and shall cleave to his wife; and the two shall become one flesh.
+32 This mystery is great; but I am speaking with reference to Christ and the church.

-We have seen that the gospel of Jesus Christ calls us to enter into a covenant relationship with God that delivers us from all the condemnation and bondage of our sins.
+We have seen that the gospel of Jesus Christ calls us to enter into a covenant relationship with God that delivers us from the power of sin to bear the fruit of righteousness for which man was originally created.
 To enter into that relationship we must take up our cross and follow after Jesus, forsaking our home in this world and laying aside our old garments of sin.
 To consummate that relationship we must come to the wedding feast God has prepared for us from His word, taking care to be filled with the oil of His Holy Spirit and adorned with the garments of salvation.
-For only as we prepare ourselves as a bride for her groom in holiness and righteousness of the truth will we enter into the fulness of our salvation to bear the fruit of the seed of His word in our lives.
+For only as we prepare ourselves as a bride for her groom in holiness and righteousness of the truth will we enter into the fulness of our salvation to bear the fruit of the seed of His word in our lives, for which God will surely come looking, and without which we are in danger of being cast out of His kingdom.

 The Atonement of Christ's Blood: Understanding How the Blood of Christ Saves and Reconciles us to God